Kellegram/create-astral-server/README.md

 ## Description
 This repository contains the necessary files to build a Docker container for launching a Minecraft server with the Create: Astral modpack, using GraalVM Java 17.
 This container allows for additional customisation to the server pack beyond the defaults.

+Current pack version: **2.1.1**

-I am not associated with the Create:Astral team and this repository is not endorsed by them.
+**Disclaimer**: I am not associated with the Create:Astral team and this repository is not endorsed by them.
 Please do not report any issues with this container in the Create:Astral repository or Discord server.
 Instead create an Issue in this repository or ping me in the Discord server.

-Current pack version: **2.1.1**

 ## Instructions
 *This container assumes that you possess at least some basic knowledge of navigating the linux commandline.
 I will link some resources further down for command basics and docker basics.*